Apoorv012/AppCosmos/CONTRIBUTING.md

 - Interactive prototypes
 - App-first UX thinking

-This repository contributes to **OpenCode ’25**, where you earn points for completing design challenges.
-These points count toward the **OpenCode leaderboard**, helping you win exciting rewards.
+> **Note:** Try to maintain a single Figma file for tasks of this repository.

-Note: Try to maintain a single figma file for tasks of this particular repository.
-The complete theme of the app i.e theme of all the pages you are designing must be same.
+> The complete theme of the app (all pages you design) must remain consistent.

 ---